alo9507/JustKeepClicking/content/blog/auth/index.md

 - DataStore: An on-device cache for persisting your AuthSession between application launches
   Example: browser local storage, Keychain or FileSystem on iOS

-Using only the above 3 tools, we will build an Authentication domain capable of
+Using only the above 3 constructs, we will build an Authentication domain capable of

 Features: